Jim Lahey: Character biography

 It is implied that despite Lahey's antagonistic relationship with the Boys, they are in many ways co-dependent on one another and Lahey apparently cannot live without them.
 This is especially noteworthy when observing Lahey's physical attraction to Julian; Lahey attempts to kill himself in Countdown to Liquor Day after Julian rejected his overtures, only for Julian to talk him out of it.
-Jim and the Boys will frequently cooperate and work together so long as one or both parties stand to gain from it.
-One example of this is in the Season 2 episode "Jim Lahey is a Drunk Bastard", where the Boys help Lahey secure his position as trailer park supervisor after he is at risk of losing it to their nemesis Sam Losco.
+Lahey and the Boys will frequently cooperate and work together so long as one or both parties stand to gain from it.
+In Season 2, the Boys help Lahey secure his position as trailer park supervisor after he is at risk of losing it to their nemesis Sam Losco.
 After Ricky suffers an apparent heart attack in Season 5, Lahey saves his life with CPR.

 In Season 6, after finding footage on a reel of film labelled "Halloween 1977" that proves that he was not drinking in the events that caused his dismissal from the police force, Jim hopes to get reinstated as a police officer and jail the Boys for good.
 However, after Randy refuses to testify on his behalf, Lahey is forced to approach Bubbles for help.
 In exchange for Bubbles' testimony, Lahey forms a peace treaty with the Boys in which he turns a blind eye to their illegal activities.
 This treaty is largely upheld throughout most of Season 7, but it unraveled after Lahey, who relapsed back into alcohol, attempts to arrest the Boys after learning that Bubbles is wanted in the United States for stealing a model train with a $50,000 reward.
 At the end of season 7 he retires from the force, and returns to his job as trailer park supervisor.